Cash Flow Forecasting Best Practices: What You Need to Know

 4. Closing cash balance

-Best practices for cash flow forecasting
+Best practices to improve your cash flow forecasts

 Let’s look at how you can best capture this data and integrate it into your cashflow forecast.

-a) Ensure data integrity
+A) Ensure data integrity

-b) Select the right forecasting method
+B) Select the right forecasting method

-c).
-Account for internal and external factors
+C) Account for internal and external factors

 While your historical data can lend insights into business trends, it may miss potential factors outside of its scope.
 It’s important to factor in changes that may not be captured in data and will impact future business trends, including those related to: